Mellonie Conrad, CEO, RN Academic Director

 In this 135-hour course, students will learn the role and responsibility of the medical biller and coder by learning the importance of reading and transcribing patient charts, turning that into the correct alphanumeric codes, and submitting the billing as an insurance claim.
 This job requires analyzing a patient's medical information following any visit with a healthcare professional and choosing the best route for billing the insurance company or the patient.
 One must have the ability to understand various applications of the healthcare delivery systems, regulations, and compliance as this is very important for transcribing a physician's diagnosis into the correct alphanumeric codes.
 It's important for these professionals to become well versed with these codes as well as standard medical terminology in order to accurately communicate data to the required party.
 Medical billers and coders must also be proficient in technological terminology and problem-solving.
 This includes understanding and using classification systems, such as CPT, ICD-10-CM, ICD-10-PCS, and HCPCS.
 Many Medical billers and coders can work from home thanks to the job's emphasis on technology and coding that can be done simply from a computer.
 Other job opportunities would include working in Hospitals, Physician's offices, Nursing Homes, Home Health Agencies, and Outpatient medical facilities.
 Upon successful completion of this course, students will be prepared and eligible to sit for the American Allied Health National Certification Exam to become a Certified Medical Coding & Billing Insurance Specialist.

-LOCATED IN CORNERSTONE MARKETPLACE BEHIND LOWES.
-Take the road between Office Depot and Lowe'
+LOCATED IN CORNERSTONE MARKETPLACE BEHIND LOWES Take the road inbetween Office Depot and Lowes

 174 Cornerstone Court, Ste C, Hot Springs, AR, 71913